Norse cosmology: Cosmology

-Odin, Vili, and Vé took Ymir's corpse to the center of Ginunngagap and carved it.
+Odin, Vili, and Vé took Ymir's corpse to the center of Ginnungagap and carved it.
 They made the earth from Ymir's flesh; the rocks from his bones; from his blood the sea, lakes, and oceans; and scree and stone from his molars, teeth, and remaining bone fragments.
 They surrounded the earth's lands with sea, forming a circle.
 From Ymir's skull they made the sky, which they placed above the earth in four points, each held by a dwarf (Norðri, Suðri, Austri and Vestri—Old Norse 'north, south, east, and west', respectively).

-After forming the dome of the Earth, the brothers Odin, Vili, and Vé took sparks of light from Muspell and placed them around the Earth, both above and below.
+After forming the dome of the Earth, the brothers Odin, Vili and Vé took sparks of light from Muspell and placed them around the Earth, both above and below.
 Some remained fixed and others moved through the sky in predetermined courses.
 The trio provided land for the jötnar to leave by the sea.
 Using Ymir's eyelashes, the trio built a fortification around the center of the landmass to contain the hostility of the jötnar.
 They called this fortification Miðgarðr (Old Norse 'central enclosure').
 Finally, from Ymir's brains, they formed the clouds.

+From Ymir's eyebrows they crafted a stronghold named Midgard.
+When they were walking along the seashore, they found two trees and shaped humans of them.
+Odin gave them spirit and life, Vili gave them wit and feeling, and Vé gave them form, speech, hearing, and sight.
+They gave them clothing and names: the man was called Askr, and the woman Embla.
+They were the ancestors of mankind who lived in Midgard.
+The brothers made for themselves in the middle of the world a city called Asgard, where the gods lived.